ashi009/automake/README.md

 automake
 ========

-Automatically make less and jade files (even more) in linux based systems while update files.
+Automatically make less and jade files (even more) on linux systems when files update.

 Usage
 =====